Whitewater and Rock Campus Libraries

 Interim Chancellor John Chenoweth John Chenoweth, Interim 2022-2023

 John Chenoweth began as UW-Whitewater provost on July 1, 2021.
-He previously was dean of the UW-Whitewater College of Business and Economics, the largest AACSB-accredited business school in Wisconsin.
+He previously was dean of the UW-Whitewater College of Business and Economics, Wisconsin's largest AACSB-accredited business school.
 A tenured faculty member in the Department of Information Technology and Supply Chain Management, Chenoweth arrived at UW-Whitewater in 2002.
 He received his Ed.D. in educational leadership and policy analysis from East Tennessee State University, a master’s degree in computer science from the University of South Dakota, and a bachelor’s degree in computer science from Augustana University.

 Interim Chancellor Jim Henderson Jim Henderson, Interim 2021-2022

 Jim Henderson served as UW System Vice President for Academic and Student Affairs from 2016-2018.
-Prior to that he held the position of Provost and Vice President for Academic Affairs at University of Louisiana at Lafayette, from 2014–2016, and was dean of the College of Natural and Social Sciences at California State University, Los Angeles, from 2008–2013.
-Among his other administrative and faculty roles, Henderson was UW-Madison interim provost during summer 2019.
+Before that, he held the position of Provost and Vice President for Academic Affairs at the University of Louisiana at Lafayette, from 2014–2016, and was dean of the College of Natural and Social Sciences at California State University, Los Angeles, from 2008–2013.
+Among his other administrative and faculty roles, Henderson was UW-Madison interim provost during the summer of 2019.

 Interim Chancellor Greg Cook Greg Cook, Interim 2020